Simin Meydani: Career

 She was also a Hedwig van Amerigen Executive Leadership fellow in the Academic Medicine Program at Drexel University College of Medicine in Philadelphia, PA in 2006.

-Vice Provost for Research at Tufts University

 Meydani was named the Vice Provost for research in September 2016.

-Scientific work
+Research fields

 According to her profile at Tufts, her scientific interests include the impact of nutrition on the aging process and age-associated diseases; role of nutrition on immune and inflammatory responses and predisposition to infectious diseases in developed and less developed countries.